chordcommerce/chord-eventing-examples/DEPLOYMENT.md

 ## Manual Deployment

 You can also trigger the workflow manually using the "workflow_dispatch" trigger in the GitHub Actions tab.

+## Linting and Code Quality

+The workflow runs linting checks but continues deployment even if warnings remain:
+- Linting errors are logged but don't block deployment
+- The `continue-on-error: true` flag ensures the workflow continues
+- Critical React Hook violations have been fixed in the codebase

 ## Troubleshooting